-MOSCOW Feb 15 (Reuters) - Russian state technology firm Rostec is in talks with Canadian planemaker Bombardier over a possible multi-million dollar joint venture to build Q400 aircraft in Russia, its head Sergei Chemezov told Reuters.
+MOSCOW (Reuters) - Russia's Rostec is in talks with Bombardier (BBDb.TO) over a possible multimillion-dollar joint venture to build the Canadian plane maker's Q400 aircraft in Russia, the head of the state-owned technology company told Reuters.

-"We proposed creating a joint venture with Bombardier to produce aircraft ... we estimate investment in the project would be around $100 million," Chemezov said in an interview.
+"We proposed creating a joint venture with Bombardier to produce aircraft," Rostec's Sergei Chemezov said in an interview.
+"We estimate investment in the project would be about $100 million.

 "Today, no legally binding documents have been signed, so I can't say anything further, but most likely it will be a 50-50 joint venture."